UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 darsync gen
 ```

+After answering all the questions a new file will be created.
+By default it will
+be created in your home directory, named `darsync_foldername.sh`,
+where `foldername` is the name of the folder you told it to transfer,
+e.g. `~/darsync_nais2024-23-9999.sh`

+In case of a typo, you can also modify the transfer script created by Darsync,
+which is a regular [Slurm](slurm.md) script.

-???- question "How do I give the arguments from the command line?"
+???- question "Can I also give the arguments on the command line?"

     If you prefer to specify everything from the command-line, do:

     ```bash
     darsync gen \
-      --local-dir [foldername] \
+      --local-dir [foldername on UPPMAX] \
+      --remote-dir [foldername on Dardel] \
       --slurm-account [slurm_account] \
+      --cluster [slurm_cluster] \
       --username [pdc_username] \
       --ssh-key [private_ssh_key_path] \
       --outfile [output_filename]